jarun/buku/README.md

        b -p
 6. For GUI and browser integration (or to sync bookmarks with your favourite bookmark management service) refer to the wiki page on [System integration](https://github.com/jarun/buku/wiki/System-integration).
+7. Handy (bash/zsh) command to fuzzy search all URLs and open the selected one in Firefox:

+       firefox $(buku -p -f 10 | fzy)

 ### Examples